Our staff will respond to your query promptly and provide detailed information to your questions.

 On foot and vehicle supported

-Sleeping bags and sleeping bag linen is not included but can be rented.
+Sleeping bags and sleeping bag linen is not included for the first four days but can be rented.
 Huts are heated so a normal sleeping bag is suffice.
 9.500 ISK for rent.
-You do not need to carry your sleeping bag from Day 5 - 7.
+You do not need to carry your sleeping bag from Day 5 - 6.
 There is a small additional cost to shower in the huts (500 ISK for 5 mins) and to recharge batteries.

 Day 1 - Reykjavik - Landmannalaugar and trek to Hrafntinnusker mountain hut